DamenStar/WebCrawler/Readme.md

 lighweight web server, Kestrel.
 This can be exposed through an API gateway such as nginx.
 I would have stored the data retrieved in a database like Postgres or SQLServer.
 Going beyond these features would require the following considerations:

 I would have to have to deal with storage and extensibility.
-Since the cralwer could search sites with a lot of links, this would generate a lot of data.
+Since the crawler could search sites with a lot of links, this would generate a lot of data.
 This could require that the data be compressed.
 This would also require the crawler be using a framework in order to make extensible to adjust to changing requirments.
-The cralwer would need to deal with other languages other than English.
+The crawler would need to deal with other languages other than English.
 The crawler would need to considerate of the sites crawled so as to not effect their performance and bandwidth.

 Github: https://github.com/DamenStar/WebCrawler